Grace Gassette: Career

 The French government awarded her the Cross of the Legion of Honour for her services, one of the first two American women so honored, alongside novelist Edith Wharton.

 Later life

 Gassette lived in Bazainville after the war.
-She taught classes, and wrote two books in French on health topics, La Clé (1938), and La Santé (1950).
+She taught classes, and wrote two books in French on health topics, La Clé (1938, with Georges Barbarin), and La Santé (1950).
 She was consulted to treat Franklin D. Roosevelt when he was in declining health in 1944, but she offered only a packet of medicinal salts.

 She died in Woodstock, Vermont in 1955, aged 84 years.